Upstatement/stream-manager/spec.md

 ```

 ### 5.3 Browser Support
+- This will work in the most recent versions of Google Chrome and Mozilla Firefox.
+It should be built with progressive enhancement principles to make it most likely to function in lower-grade browers.
+However, that support is not required for this version.

 ---

 # Implementation Notes

+Think about the api to fetch a feed.
+Simple-enough to make it work.

 These are NOT final, just based on early discussions, and will eventually be moved to the technical specification.